-Once you’ve gathered the necessary paperwork to open a business checking account, you’ll need to decide where to open your account.
+Once you’ve gathered the necessary paperwork to open a business checking account, you’ll need to decide where to open your business bank account.
 You might find that a local bank that has branches near your home or office is the most convenient.
 And if you live and/or work near a First National Bank, you might be wondering whether the First National Bank small business accounts will fit the bill.
 That’s where we come in.
 We’ll walk you through the business checking accounts at First National Bank and offer some alternatives for your consideration.

 It’s always a good idea to have a little background knowledge before you start comparison shopping.
 There are several factors to consider when you’re comparing business checking accounts, but they all tend to come down to either cost or convenience.

 On the cost side, you’ll want to consider the number of transactions that are free each month with the account, any fees attached to the account, and the minimum balance required for the account.
 Choosing an account with the wrong fee structure for your needs can be a costly mistake.
 If you make more transactions than you get for free each month, or you choose an account with a high minimum balance requirement that you consistently fail to meet, those fees will add up quickly.

 When it comes to convenience, you’ll want to consider location, number of branches, hours, and any online or mobile banking options you may need.